SamTuppen/Thesis-Frequency-Reconstruction/README.md

 There are several scripts:
 1. `TVNorm_SparseReg.m`: Reconstruct one missing frequency band for one trace
 2. `TVNorm_SparseReg_multiple_gaps.m`: Reconstructs multiple missing frequency bands for one trace

+The MATLAB scripts are structured as follows:
+1. Define survey parameters
+2. Specify file location
+3. Load the data
+4. Specify which frequencies are known and which are unknown
+5. Filter the data to create missing frequency band that must be interpolated
+6. Compute sparse 'reflectivity' of the gather
+7. The interpolated band is added to the sparse spectrum to complete the spectrum

 ## Python: